gouthami1404/sparkX/WHATS_NEXT.md

-# What's Next - Using PixelGenesis
+# What's Next - Using NexID

 Great!
 You've completed the setup.
 Now let's start using the app!